smathermather/yolo-tools/README.md

-# cv-tools
+# yolo-tools
-Scripts to support various computer vision data management tasks.
+This repo contains a collection of python and shell scripts to support various computer vision data management and model training tasks involving YOLO.

-## yolo
+These scripts are provided as part of the open-source drone mapping and object counting workflow described here:  https://twomile.com/open-source-drone-mapping-and-object-counting/

-The scripts in this directory support processing of prepared datasets for use with YOLO.
+Scripts were originally developed in 2024 for YOLOv7.

-At the time of development, the target is YOLOv7.
-Scripts are adapted from: https://blog.paperspace.com/train-yolov7-custom-data/
+Several scripts are adapted from code published on the excellent Paperspace machine learning blog: https://blog.paperspace.com/train-yolov7-custom-data/

 `convert-pascal.py`